Wisdom for Living – a study of

 He will keep your foot from being caught in a trap.

-27 Do not withhold good from those who deserve it
+27 Do not withhold good from those who

 when it’s in your power to help them.